 The building for the right acoustics and professional setup could amount to an investment of between $100,000 and $150,000.
 Don’t forget, this will depend on numerous variables including location.
 It also depends on what you want to achieve.
 For a full, pro set up, you could be looking at spending just north of a million for the doors to be open and ready to go.

 Be aware that a lot of the cost here will be based on delivering the setup that recording artists expect.
-In terms of practical options, you might be able to building a professional recording studio with just a laptop and an MBox.
+In terms of practical options, you might be able to build a professional recording studio with just a laptop and an MBox.
 From this perspective, you could theoretically have a pro set up for less than $1000.
 You just won’t have the look, aesthetic or equipment in place that an artist may expect.
+Styling matters, just think – If you were hunting for recording studios, you wouln’t just pick the first one you see.
+You’d pick one that matched your style.

 There are, of course, ways to save money even with a larger setup.
 For instance, you can consider purchasing equipment used and pre-setup with the right plugins.
 In total, this type of solution could cost you between $3,500 and $5000.